Agile Capability vs Feature vs Epic

 - Solution Epic: It’s easily deliverable by a single solution but needs more than one program increment.

-- Programme Epic: Can be delivered by a single ART but also requires over one PI.
+- Programme Epic: This can be delivered by a single ART but also requires over one PI.

 In capability vs feature vs epic, all are important, and you should know about all this to make the agile methodology successful.
 Additionally, to keep track of everything and to interact with teams more easily, Agile User Story Map is an excellent tool.
 With this, you can collaborate with engineers, architects, product and solution managers, etc. This helps you create suitable features, capabilities, and epics to streamline product development.